Which payments are covered by the public-sector exit pay cap?

 - payments made to prevent reduction of a pension on early retirement (including payments made to the scheme);

-- payments made under a settlement or conciliation agreement and compensation awarded under the Acas arbitration scheme (although the cap will be waived for payments to settle whistleblowing, discrimination and health and safety detriment complaints);
+- payments made under a settlement or conciliation agreement and compensation awarded under the Acas arbitration scheme (although the cap will be waived for payments to settle whistleblowing, discrimination and health and safety dismissal/detriment complaints);

 - severance payments and ex gratia payments;